Oshe ogunda

 • Poverty ends, suffering ends, and good fortune comes.

-Ifa code of ethics of the odu Oshe Ogunda:
+Ifa ethical code of odu Oshe Ogunda:

-The Awó must receive Olofin.
+• The Awó must receive Olofin.

 You can read: All about Ogunda She